 Although there is no magic formula in sales enablement, the second annual ATD Sell conference featured a number of sales enablement practitioners sharing insights on the making of impactful programs.
 It is clear that methods, tools, and culture are key in building impactful programs.
 For lasting results, organizations must shift enablement from a program mindset to a cultural one.
-Enablement isn’t a project or temporary initiative, but a continuous, ever-improving way to doing business.
+Enablement isn’t a project or temporary initiative, but a continuous, ever-improving way of doing business.

 Cultural adoption of this mindset requires not just buy-in, but involvement from the top down.
 Leadership must not simply endorse the enablement mindset, but demonstrate it.
 They should champion programs and participate in both learning and coaching.
 This may be best represented by a leader working side-by-side with the team rather than directing from afar.